 ON DELETE CASCADE

-: If appropriate, modify the foreign key to automatically delete dependent rows:
+: If appropriate, modify the foreign key constraint to automatically delete dependent rows:

 ALTER TABLE child_table